GLOBAL ECONOMY-US manufacturing surges, Chinese recovery more modest

 in the months to come," said Peter Dixon, an economist at

-bit of traction but not a huge amount (and) the euro zone
+traction but not a huge amount (and) the euro zone numbers tell

 Even so, signs of improvement in Chinese, European and